prathamsharma10/Galleria/README.md

-# Galleria - A Photo Search App In A Retro Look.
+# Galleria - A Photo Search App In A Retro Look - user can search for a particular image as well as download that image to the local machine.

 ## Language used
  -HTML
  -CSS
  -JAVASCRIPT

-## Unisplash API used
+## Unsplash API used

 ## Color Palette
 https://coolors.co/palette/264653-2a9d8f-e9c46a-f4a261-e76f51